Trismegiste/strangelove-bundle/README.md

 And it takes about 1.8 seconds to load and hydrate.

 ### Internals
 This ODM fully relies on BSON API for MongoDB.
-Your objects can be anything you want : no constraint on constructor or extending some mandatory class.
+Your objects can be anything you want : no annotation, no constraint on constructor or extending some mandatory class.
 Serialization and unserialization are made in the driver written in C, not PHP, that's why it is so fast.

 ### Tests
 This library is full tested with PHPUnit.
 Simply run 'vendor/bin/phpunit'